meinto/custom-hook-best-practices/README.md

 ## Non-global Objects

-In most cases you have to handle with objects in the scope of your custom hook and don't use global objects.
+In most cases you have to deal with objects inside the scope of your custom hook and don't use global objects.
 In these cases you can use `useMemo`, `useRef` or `useState` to make sure that the reference of your returned object does not change unnecessarily.
 Which of those three hooks you choose depends on the use case.

 ### useMemo

 `useMemo` also has a dependency array.
-For this reason you have to ensure to work either with primitives or that references in this dependency array don't change unncessesarily:
+For this reason you have to ensure to work either with primitives or ensure that references in this dependency array don't change unncessesarily:

 **good for primitive dependencies**